-These gluten free strawberry muffins are so light and fluffy, your family will beg you to make more!
+Gluten free strawberry muffins are so light and fluffy, your family will beg you to make more!
 Your best bet is to make a double batch of the gluten free strawberry muffins recipe.
 I include a dairy-free option so everyone can enjoy these muffins!

 I was at the farmer's market last weekend and I couldn't resist buying a case of these big, fresh, and juicy organic strawberries.